NoahRiderORG/rock-paper-scissors/README.md

 # rock-paper-scissors
-A game of Rock Paper Scissorsin HTML, CSS, and JS!
+A game of Rock Paper Scissors in HTML, CSS, and JS!